neurodatascience/fmralign-benchmark/README.rst

 | Thomas Bazeille*, Elizabeth DuPre*, Jean-Baptiste Poline, & Bertrand Thirion.
 | doi: 10.1101/2020.XX.XX.XXXXXX

-It makes code available to replicate all experiments on a subset of the data : the IBC dataset comprising 2 of the 5 decoding tasks studied.
+This module enable to replicate every main and supplementary experiments of this paper on the IBC dataset comprising 2 of the 5 decoding tasks studied in the paper.

 Requirements
 -------------